How to Start Healing After Sexual Trauma

 Section 4: Navigating Relationships

-Healing from sexual trauma often involves rebuilding trust and establishing healthy relationships.
-This process calls for open communication, setting boundaries, and practicing self-compassion.
+Sexual trauma often means restoring trust and creating healthy connections.
+The process requires open communication, boundaries, and self-compassion.
 Additionally, boundaries might include:

 Section 5: Embracing Self-Compassion